-- Headlights – This far in, your headlights are probably looking a little rough around the edges.
+- Headlights – Your headlights are probably looking a little rough around the edges this far in.
 The light adjusters may not be as effective as they once were, and the headlight lens will most likely have yellowed.
 It would help if you had these looked at for safety reasons alone.

 - Mass airflow sensor (MAF) – Even with regular filter changes, at this point, your MAF will be contaminated and less efficient.
 Cleaning it will bring it back up to par and improve your fuel economy.